uhub/awesome-cpp/README.md

 * [curv3d/curv](https://github.com/curv3d/curv) - a language for making art using mathematics
 * [Taywee/args](https://github.com/Taywee/args) -   A simple header-only C++ argument parser library.
 Supposed to be flexible and powerful, and attempts to be compatible with the functionality of the Python standard argparse library (though not necessarily the API).
 * [mutouyun/cpp-ipc](https://github.com/mutouyun/cpp-ipc) - C++ IPC Library: A high-performance inter-process communication using shared memory on Linux/Windows.
-* [crow-translate/crow-translate](https://github.com/crow-translate/crow-translate) - A simple and lightweight translator that allows you to translate and speak text using Google, Yandex Bing, LibreTranslate and Lingva.
 * [artivis/manif](https://github.com/artivis/manif) - A small C++11 header-only library for Lie theory.
 * [WaykiChain/WaykiChain](https://github.com/WaykiChain/WaykiChain) - Public Blockchain as a Decentralized Finance Infrastructure Service Platform
 * [facebookincubator/fizz](https://github.com/facebookincubator/fizz) - C++14 implementation of the TLS-1.3 standard